EduSupport Logo

 The style depends on your subject and institution.
 APA 7th edition is standard in psychology, social sciences, nursing, and education.
 MLA 9th edition is used in literature, language arts, and humanities.
 Harvard referencing is common in UK and Australian universities, particularly for business, economics, and law.
 Chicago 17th edition is used in history, arts, and some social sciences.
 When in doubt, check your assignment brief or ask your lecturer — they will specify which style is required.

 Harvard referencing is an author-date system widely used in UK and Australian universities.
-For a webpage, the format is: Author Last, F. (Year) Page title in italics.
+For a webpage: Author Last, F. (Year) Page title in italics.
 Website Name.
-Available at: URL (Accessed: Day Month Year).
-If no author is identified, use the website name in the author position.
-If no date is available, write (no date) in place of the year.
+Available at: URL (Accessed: Date).
+For a book: Author Last, F. (Year) Book title in italics, edition.
+City: Publisher.
+Journal article titles are in single quotes; book and journal names are italicised.

 Yes — citation formatting is precise.
 Small errors in punctuation, incorrect use of italics, or the wrong element order can cost marks in assessed work.
 This tool generates citations that follow each style guide's official rules, but always double-check against your institution's specific citation guide, as some institutions use slightly modified versions of these styles.

 Yes — completely free, no account required.
 All processing happens in your browser; nothing you enter is sent to our servers or stored anywhere.
+All four source types (websites, books, journal articles, and videos) are available at no cost.

 Citation Generator — APA, MLA, Harvard | EduSupport | EduSupport